 Although I didn’t enter the nursing field because I had a passion to following Florence Nightingale’s footsteps, I did gain a tremendous amount of satisfaction while working in the ICU.

 Caring for the critically ill was a stressful job, but wildly rewarding job.
 The shifts were long, the work was difficult and, I never felt like my job mattered so much.
 To this day, I believe I made a tremendous impact in that intensive care unit.

 My career as a Registered Nurse has taken me from working on a general medical floor, to the ICU, to a regional leadership position far removed from patient care.

 The options to advance in this field are endless, the pay is lucrative, and the job can be immensely satisfying.
-If you’re financial head is screwed on right, you can have a smooth(ish) path to financial independence.
+If you’re financial head is screwed on right, you can have a smooth(ish) path to debt freedom.

 If you’re on the fence about a career change, or about your first career send me a message I’d love to talk in greater detail about the wonderful field of nursing.